AnatDean/testing-testing-123/README.md

 jest.fn(() => {
   /*default functionlality and return of this mock */ });

 jest
   .fn()
-  .mockImplementation(/*default functionlality and return of this mock */); // same as above
+  .mockImplementation(/*default functionlality and return of this mock */);

+// the above 2 are the same

 jest.fn().mockReturnValue(/* default return value for all tests*/);

 jest.fn().mockReturnValueOnce(/* default return value for JUST THIS test*/);

 jest.fn().mockResolvedValue(/* default resolved value for all tests*/);

 jest.fn().mockResolvedValueOnce(/* default resolved value for JUST THIS test*/);
 ```